 Will mortgage rates go down in 2024?

 Mortgage rates have risen significantly over the past few years, resulting in increasing repayments for many people across the UK.
-But the base rate has finally started to fall, leading many to wonder what it means for the future of mortgage rates.
+But the base rate has recently been falling, leading many to wonder what it means for the future of mortgage rates.

 It’s difficult to predict for certain, but we round up the latest data and trends below to show what’s been happening with rates so far in 2024.